-Below is a list of errors that have been found in the Key for Student Workbook #1 for Grammar for the Well-Trained Mind.
+Below is a list of errors that have been found in the Key to the Purple Workbook (formerly Key for Student Workbook #1) for Grammar for the Well-Trained Mind.
 As we correct the errors in subsequent printings/editions, we will note that they have been corrected.

 If you discover an error that is not on this list, contact one of our editors to add it.